Appearance

 Hacked clients could send any Actions with arbitrary arguments to the server, so it is important that the shared logic fully validates that the Actions are legitimate.
 For example, if we instead let the client decide and send the cost to the server, a hacked client could set the cost to 0 or even a negative value.

-Polling is the easiest way to get data from the Player Model, however it is also triggered every frame.
-Therefore it is mostly useful for data that changes often.
+Polling is the easiest way to get data from the Player Model; however, it is also triggered every frame.
+Therefore, it is mostly useful for data that changes often.

 For example, to visualize a gold counter for the user, we can poll the Player Model in the Update